 One aspect you need to be aware of if you are the surviving family member of a veteran who lost their life to a disease caused by asbestos exposure is the fact that, regardless of whether they had been receiving compensation from the VA while they were alive, you will still need to file a claim to obtain this benefit.

-With over 35 years of experience in assessing personal injury and product liability claims, the team of Atraxia Law is ready to provide you with the assistance you need if you are a veteran injured by asbestos exposure who intends to seek compensation.
+With over 35 years of experience in assessing personal injury and product liability claims, Atraxia Law is ready to provide you with the assistance you need if you are a veteran injured by asbestos exposure who intends to seek compensation.